zugz/tox-onionPathsProposal/onionPathsProposal.md

 and the entry node and between the exit node and the destination can link the two observations by the timings of the packets, and so link the sender's IP address to the target long-term public key of the request.
-If the attacker actually controls the entry node or the network connection between us and it, they can confirm the link by delaying packets.
+If the attacker actually controls the entry node or the network connection between the sender and the entry node, they can confirm the link by delaying packets.

 If we use the same exit node for requests of different types in a way that allows the exit node to determine that the requests come from the same source,